 The concept of terroir wines or terroir-driven wines as a contrast to industrial wines refers to wines in which the origin can be detected and recognized down to the exact parcel within a broader wine region.
 The focus for terroir wines is the care for the land, the expression of the soil, the "taste of place" or "sense of place", achieved through minimal intervention both in the vineyard and the cellar.

 Terroir wines are not always natural wines, but natural winemakers share the same attempt to express the originality and authenticity in their wines.
-We can safely say that most natural wines are terroir wines since they are not doctored in any way, representing the pure expression of a place.

 A key aspect of terroir-driven wines is unpredictability.
 Terroir-driven wines can taste different every year, depending on climatic differences of each vintage, even more so if they are made naturally from organic or biodynamic grapes.
 This is relevant due to the ever-increasing influence of climate change, particularly evident on viticulture.